siaf/pawshell/README.md

 ## Configuration

-PetCLI can be customized through the `config.toml` file, which is automatically created in your config directory.
+pawshell can be customized through the `config.toml` file, which is automatically created in your config directory.
 You can modify:

 - Pet's name
 - ASCII art representation